Slash (punctuation): Computing

 The slash, sometimes distinguished as "forward slash", is used in computing in a number of ways, primarily as a separator among levels in a given hierarchy, for example in the path of a filesystem.

 File paths

 The slash is used as the path component separator in many computer operating systems (e.g., Unix's pictures/image.png).
-In Unix and Unix-like systems, such as macOS and Linux, the slash is also used for the volume root directory (e.g., the initial slash in /usr/john/pictures).
+In Unix and Unix-like systems, such as macOS and Linux, the slash is also used for the root directory (e.g., the initial slash in /usr/john/pictures).
 Confusion of the slash with the backslash largely arises from the use of the latter as the path component separator in the widely used MS-DOS and Windows systems.